 Article

 Inheritance rights for spouses have a huge influence on the distribution of assets in a deceased estate.
-Understanding these rights is crucial for spouses, partners, and any other family members who may be left to inherit assets and property.
-Let's dive in and take a detailed look at the inheritance rights of a surviving partner or current spouse, as well as how an Intestate Estate is divided amongst children and other surviving relatives if the deceased leaves no valid Will.
+Understanding these rights is vital for spouses, partners, and any other family members who may be left to inherit assets and property.

 Estate planning

-This can lead to contentions when a current spouse inherits the entire estate, leaving the wider family- including surviving grandparents, aunts and uncles, children and first cousins-with no rights to acquire property or personal effects held in the family for generations.
-Below, we cover exactly what a spouse is entitled to under current laws, covering:
+This can lead to contentions when a current spouse inherits the entire estate, leaving the wider family- including surviving grandparents, aunts and uncles, children, and first cousins- with no rights to acquire property or personal effects held in the family for generations.

 What's the law on inheritance rights?

-The Family Law Act: For surviving spouses & children
+The Family Law Act: for surviving spouses and children

 The Family Law Act is the main piece of legislation that governs the rights of spouses and partners in Australia.
 This act provides for the division of property and assets in the event of a relationship breakdown or death; entitling a spouse or domestic partner to a share of the deceased person's estate, including any superannuation or life insurance policies.